✓ Updated March 2026

 Essential Travel Tips

-Dress modestly to show respect for local customs.
+Dress modestly to respect local customs.
 For women, this means covering your hair with a headscarf (hijab) and wearing loose-fitting clothing that covers your arms and legs.
-Men should also wear long trousers and avoid sleeveless shirts.
-It's not about being overly strict, but about blending in and showing appreciation for the culture.
+Men should also avoid shorts and sleeveless shirts.
+It's not just about rules; locals appreciate the effort, and you'll feel more comfortable blending in.

-Don't leave Yazd without trying 'Kashk-e Bademjan,' a delicious eggplant dip, and 'Faloodeh Yazdi,' a refreshing rosewater and vermicelli noodle dessert.
-Look for small, local eateries away from the main tourist drag for the most authentic and affordable flavors.
-Ask your guesthouse for recommendations – they often know the best hidden spots.
+Don't leave Yazd without trying 'Kashk-e Bademjan,' a delicious eggplant dip, and 'Faloodeh,' a refreshing rosewater and vermicelli noodle dessert.
+Look for small, local eateries in the old city for the most authentic flavors – often, the simpler the place, the better the food!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.